 Under-production of anti-diuretic hormone (ADH)

 ADH is a hormone that reduces urine production while we sleep.
 Some children do not produce enough of this hormone, which causes their bladders to become full during the night.
+Although there are many useful techniques that can help you and your child manage bedwetting, if you’re worried, your GP can advise you about potential treatments.

 In some instances, if both parents wet the bed as children, there's a 77% likelihood that their child will also experience bedwetting.
 This decreases to 43% if it’s just one parent, and 15% if neither of the parents experienced bedwetting as a child.